zhihui-dhc/aib-website/src/posts/PURPOSE.md

 title: Purpose of Cosmos
 date: 2016-08-31
 author: Jae Kwon
+excerpt: Cosmos is a culmination of lessons of prior cryptocurrencies.
+It's designed to be extended to incorporate future innovations.
+It's a distributed ledger platform suitable for generations to come.
 ---

 We believe in the power of public blockchains to provide a public good,